navangulprathamesh/Auto-Certificate-Creator/README.md

-Aim of this application is to create certificate automatically and send to multiple users via gmail.
+Aim of this application is to create certificates automatically and send to multiple users via gmail.

 Just to upload data file with some defined colume names and to upload certificate.